This section includes:

 The College and its extensive membership, including federal and state jurisdictions across Australia and New Zealand, believed the ACRS and ARSRPE conferences should merge to form the Australasian Road Safety Conference.
 It was also recognised and unanimously agreed by all parties that the ACRS continues to be highly regarded and was therefore uniquely placed to take over custodianship of the conferences.

-The Australasian Road Safety Conference and Australasian College of Road Safety Awards aims to:
+The Australasian Road Safety Conference and Australasian College of Road Safety Awards aim to: